-Alpha-1 antitrypsin (A1AT) deficiency is a hereditary metabolic disorder and is the most common genetic cause of emphysema and metabolic liver disease in children.
+Alpha-1-antitrypsin (A1AT) deficiency is a hereditary metabolic disorder and is the most common genetic cause of emphysema and metabolic liver disease in children.
 It results in the unopposed action of neutrophil elastase and subsequent severe basal pan lobular emphysema and respiratory symptoms.
-Accumulation of altered alpha-1 antitrypsin in hepatocytes incites inflammatory response and chronic liver disease.
+Accumulation of altered alpha-1-antitrypsin in hepatocytes incites an inflammatory response and chronic liver disease.

 The classic presentation of the disease is with dyspnoea in the 4th to 5th decades of life.
 Two-thirds of individuals show clinical features but most carriers are asymptomatic.

-Alpha-1 antitrypsin is a protein that prevents enzymes such as elastase from degrading normal host tissue.
-Over 90% of the alpha-1 antitrypsin protein is produced in hepatocytes by codominant gene expression on chromosome 14.
-The alpha-1 antitrypsin protein inhibits neutrophil elastase.
+Alpha-1-antitrypsin (A1AT) is a protein that prevents enzymes such as elastase from degrading normal host tissue.
+Over 90% of the alpha-1-antitrypsin protein is produced in hepatocytes by codominant gene expression on chromosome 14.
+The alpha-1-antitrypsin protein inhibits neutrophil elastase.
 In patients with severe deficiency, the neutrophil elastase acts unopposed resulting in damage to the lower respiratory tract.
 This damage is predominantly basal because of the gravitational distribution of pulmonary blood flow.

 - cirrhosis with increased risk of hepatocellular carcinoma 19

-- AAT deficiency carriers are at 70-100% increased risk of lung cancer 20
+- A1AT deficiency carriers are at 70-100% increased risk of lung cancer 20

 Plain radiograph and CT

 - the emphysema pattern was traditionally thought to be panlobular, although more recent studies have also suggested a variable pattern to the emphysema

 - basal predominance, in contradistinction to centrilobular emphysema, which shows apical predominance; the two conditions can coexist in smokers

 - emphysema may develop in 75-85% of cases 12